Home » Technology » Dead Pixel on TV

 PixelFixel

-The best idea is to contact the service center immediately after checking the TV for broken pixels and getting a positive result.
+Contact the service center after checking for broken pixels and confirming any issues.

 F.A.Q.